localstack/localstack.github.io/content/blog/2023-03-29-announcing-localstack-2.0-general-availability/index.md

 You can find out more about this in our [migration guide](https://discuss.localstack.cloud/t/upcoming-changes-for-localstack-v2/239#networking-7).

-We have also spent time improving our documentation on networking are happy to present a new [networking troublehsooting](https://docs.localstack.cloud/references/network-troubleshooting/) guide.
+We have also spent time improving our documentation on networking, and we are happy to present a new [networking troublehsooting](https://docs.localstack.cloud/references/network-troubleshooting/) guide.
 Based on feedback from the community, we have enumerated different networking scenarios LocalStack is often used in, and created a comprehensive guide on how to configure the specific scenario.

 Check out [our extensive documentation](https://docs.localstack.cloud/tags/networking/) on connecting your application code to LocalStack.